 Some forwarders reported that their invoices effectively matched their old pricing, with the TPP adjustment making up the difference.
 That raises a difficult question: is this a temporary cushion before the real increase kicks in, or is this what the new model actually looks like?
 Nobody seems to know for sure, and WiseTech has not clarified when the transitional period ends.

-One technology provider put it bluntly: "If I were a forwarder, I'd anticipate this being the new normal."
+"If I were a forwarder, I'd anticipate this being the new normal," says one technology provider.

 By February 2026, The Loadstar described the industry as standing at a "crossroads."
 The conversation has shifted.
 Forwarders are no longer just grumbling about costs.
 They are actively exploring alternatives, requesting demos from competing platforms, and in some cases beginning migration planning.
 What started as frustration over a pricing change is turning into a broader reckoning about vendor dependency.

-Understanding WiseTech's rationale helps contextualize the decision, even if it doesn't change the impact on your business.
+Understanding WiseTech's rationale helps contextualize the decision, even if it does not change the impact on your business.

 WiseTech CEO Zubin Appoo positioned the change as:

-According to the Journal of Commerce, CargoWise commands approximately 70% of the forwarding software market, and WiseTech Global has a $16 billion market capitalization.
+According to the Journal of Commerce, CargoWise commands approximately 70 percent of the forwarding software market, and WiseTech Global has a $16 billion market capitalization.
 The company's $2.1 billion acquisition of E2open in May 2025 further extends its reach by enabling direct shipper access.

 The Journal of Commerce reported widespread skepticism:

 "This [cost] will likely be eaten by forwarders.
-The choice of using CargoWise is the forwarder's, not the [beneficial cargo owner's]." — Industry observer
+The choice of using CargoWise is the forwarder's, not the beneficial cargo owner's," says an industry observer.

 One industry analyst compared it to "Taco Bell charging customers for their SAP license."
-Customers don't expect to see their vendor's software costs on an invoice.
+Customers do not expect to see their vendor's software costs on an invoice.

-There's no universal right answer.
-But assuming you can simply "pass it through" without customer impact is optimistic.
+There is no universal right answer.
+But assuming you can simply pass it through without customer impact is optimistic.

-If you're a CargoWise customer, here are ten questions to help you understand your new cost structure:
+If you are a CargoWise customer, here are ten questions to help you understand your new cost structure:

 What "Transitional Pricing Protection" adjustments appeared on your early 2026 invoices?
 If you see TPP line items, you need to understand whether your current bill reflects your final pricing or a temporary cushion.
 Ask WiseTech directly: when does TPP end, and what will your invoice look like after it expires?